4x4taco/perception/Perception_report.md

 ![](./pics/brocoli_histogram.PNG)

-In order to train the SVM a large number of samples had to be collected of the objects in ordere to train the SVM and perform classification.
-This was accomplished with the training.launch file within the sensor_stick directory and  capture_features.py / features.py.
-Features.py was responsible for calculating the color and normal histograms and capture features.py controlled the number of samples to be captured.
+In order to train the SVM a large number of samples had to be collected of the objects in order to train the SVM and perform classification.
+This was accomplished with the training.launch file within the sensor_stick directory and  capture_features.py / features.py files.
+Features.py was responsible for calculating the color and normal histograms and capture features.py controlled the number of samples to be captured and also the orginization of the data.
 I started with low values for the number of samples captured to estimate the number of samples to obtain an accuracy of at least 80% for the overall probability.
-For the final training_set captured a sample collection of 150 samples per item was captured with the number of bins set to 32 this yielded the following confustion matrix.
+For the final training_set for exercise 3 150 samples per item was captured with the number of bins set to 32 this yielded the following confustion matrix.

 ```python
 for index, pts_list in enumerate(cluster_indices):